 or any combination of the above as is appropriate for the discipline and individual research project.

-Candidates should seek guidance from their supervisory team on what is most appropriate for their research, including, where appropriate, practice-led research.
+PGRs should seek guidance from their supervisory team on what is most appropriate for their research.
 It is not the intention that every chapter of an integrated format thesis would automatically translate into a paper.